 TOPIC: (OJT-4) Licensee Plan-of-the-Day Meeting, Documents, or Information (for power reactor and construction inspectors only)

 PURPOSE: The purpose of this activity is to (1) acquaint you with the various types of information discussed in the plan-of-the-day (POD) meeting, (2) instruct you in the types of information provided in the POD that is important to an inspector, and (3) inform you of the appropriate inspector protocols so that you will know when NRC participation is and is not appropriate.
-Note: G-115, “Practical Applications of Reactor Technology (PART),” is an optional course that teaches the training objectives in OJT-1, 2, and 4.
+Note: G-115, “Practical Applications of Reactor Technology (PART),” is an optional course that teaches the training objectives in OJTs-1, 2, and 4.

 COMPETENCY